-Whether you are a bride-to-be, bridesmaid, or simply a wedding guest who always want to put her best face forward, this procedure could indeed be worth the splurge, depending on your needs.
-Here's everything you need to know before, during, and after this popular procedure that'll keep your pout perfected 24/7.
+Whether you are a bride-to-be, bridesmaid, or simply a wedding guest who always wants to put her best face forward, this procedure could indeed be worth the splurge, depending on your needs.
+Here's everything you need to know before, during, and after this popular procedure that'll keep your pout looking perfect 24/7.

-First things first, and a big plus: This isn’t a super long procedure.
+First things first, and a big plus: This isn’t a super-long procedure.
 For best results, several sessions are required, but they won’t take any longer than an hour at most.
 After an initial consultation, pigments are mixed and applied.
 The result gives your lips a bit of a rebirth.
 “Think of a child who has the adorable cupid's bow—full lips that are balanced, bright, and often described as rosy," Bossavy explains.
 “That contrasting color fades over time.
 Reclaiming that is the end result.”
 She notes, “Most women don’t want to have an artifice or an overdone makeup look.
 They want to enhance their features to look their best."
 That's the ultimate goal of lip blushing.

 Have you heard the saying, “Beauty is pain?”
 For this procedure, you won’t have to worry about that too much.
 Bossavy says you more than likely won’t experience any pain, but you will feel a slight vibrating ping sensation.
 If you can handle an eyebrow tweeze, you will totally survive this.

 This procedure starts at $4,000, but it can be seen as an investment.
 Think about it: The results can last you way past your wedding and well into your honeymoon.
 “Based on thousands of patients who have done lip blushing, I can say pigments can last up to three years,” says Bossavy.
-It’s a win-win that gives you a big bang for your buck—plus, a pretty, perfected lip tone.

 To be on the safe side, it is recommended to get this procedure done at least four to six weeks prior to your big day.
 According to Bossavy, extreme dryness can potentially develop post-session, in addition to different sensitivities to the implanted color.
 It’s recommended to gently exfoliate and moisturize your lips ahead of your first procedure.

 Bossavy warns not to saturate your lips with products that have emollients, oils, or barrier protection, as any of these will prevent transferred pigments from properly settling into the tissue.
 “Aftercare consists of a salve I give to all patients to use religiously,” she says.
-She also advises staying away from heavy water on your face and lips as this can disrupt the healing process as well.
+She also advises staying away from heavy water on your face and lips, as this can disrupt the healing process as well.

-You be the judge, but we think yes!
-Because lip blushing really can go the distance—especially on your wedding day with all the kissing, eating, dancing, and sweating you'll be doing—it’s an investment that'll keep you worry free about your flawless no-makeup makeup look throughout your entire day (and beyond!).
+You be the judge, but we think yes.
+Because lip blushing really can go the distance—especially on your wedding day with all the kissing, eating, dancing, and sweating you'll be doing—it’s an investment that'll keep you worry-free about your flawless no-makeup makeup look throughout your entire day (and beyond).